Leviticus 19 – Many Various Laws

 ‘Do not turn to idols, nor make for yourselves molded gods: I am the LORD your God.

 b.
 Nor make for yourselves molded gods: Israel had significant trouble with the worship of idols until the Babylonian captivity (some 800 years from the time of Leviticus).
-The attraction was not so much to the molded gods themselves, than as to what they represented – financial success, pleasure, and self-worship.
+The attraction was not so much to the molded gods themselves, as to what they represented – financial success, pleasure, and self-worship.

 4. (5-8) Laws regarding offerings.